«Tulsi Tulana Nasti Ataeva Tulasi».

-Resistance of Temperate To Basil Blight, Peronospora belbahrii
+Resistance of Ethiopian Tulsi to Basil Blight, Peronospora belbahrii

 A 2014 study entitled “Morphological Characteristics and Susceptibility of Basil Species and Cultivars to Peronospora belbahrii” found that the ecotypes named “Spice”, “Blue Spice” – and even “Blue Spice F1” which is no longer offered commercially and which was, for sure, a fake hybrid F1 – are not very susceptible to Basil blight, which has been causing disasters in vegetable growers all over the world for a number of years, and all the more so because of the extreme fragility of the entire agricultural system based on chemical fertilizers and biocides.